Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/csv-user-import.md

 From the list of users, a simple CSV import is provided.
 This is only for the creation of new accounts and does not provide updates to existing accounts.

 ## Topics covered
-This How To looks at the requirements and steps used to create an multiple user accounts using a CSV Upload in Hornbill.
+This document looks at the requirements and steps used to create multiple user accounts using a CSV Upload in Hornbill.
 When a large number of user accounts need to be created, a CSV file can be a quick and simple way to achieve this.
 A CSV template is provided which includes some of the standard fields that are required to create a new user account.

 ## Before you begin
 * Administrative access to Configuration